ROS-Aerial/aerial_robotic_landscape/docs/education_and_tutorial.md

 ### Summer schools

 There is an in-person **IEEE RAS summer school on Multi-robot Systems** organized by the Czech Technical University of Prague.
-It has been organized for over 5 summers and they use real aerial robotic platform for their praticals with sutdents, along with gettting lessons of both UAV and multi-robot experts.
-A summerschool to not miss if you'd like to get started in the world of aerial robotics!
+It has been organized for over 5 summers and they use real aerial robotic platforms for their practicals with students, along with gettting lessons of both UAV and multi-robot experts.
+A summer school to not miss if you'd like to get started in the world of aerial robotics!

 Link: <https://mrs.fel.cvut.cz/summer-school-2025/>